benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-05-15-sorting-in-ruby.md

 # Sorting in Ruby

 Ruby has two built-in methods for sorting collections: `sort` and `sort_by`.
-Both are contained in the `Enumerable` module which any Ruby class can include as long as it implements a three-way comparison (`<=>`, often called the "spaceship operator") and an `each` method for iterating over given instance.
+Both are contained in the `Enumerable` module.
+This means that any Ruby class can use these built-in sorting methods as long as it implements an `each` method for iterating over a given instance, and a three-way comparison method `<=>`.
 My question for this post is this: why would there be two sort methods rather than just one?

 ## Exploring `sort_by`